gchq/sleeper/docs/usage/bulk-import.md

 successful, the job will be torn down automatically.
 If unsuccessful or the job doesn't submit, a notification will be sent to the errors email.

-When running a very large bulk import job e.g. 10 billion rows, it is reccomended to increase the following instance properties to prevent memory issues: sleeper.bulk.import.eks.spark.executor.instances - 150 sleeper.bulk.import.eks.spark.executor.memory.overhead - 2g sleeper.bulk.import.eks.spark.sql.shuffle.partitions - 600
+When running a very large bulk import job e.g. 10 billion rows, it is recommended to increase the following instance
+properties:
+sleeper.bulk.import.eks.spark.executor.instances - 150
+sleeper.bulk.import.eks.spark.executor.memory.overhead - 2g
+sleeper.bulk.import.eks.spark.sql.shuffle.partitions - 600